 Some Questions for Bill Nye Six Years After Our ‘O’Reilly Factor’ Debate

-This article caught my eye since, during the last El Niño, I was on “The O'Reilly Factor” debating Bill Nye (Feb.
-2010):
+This Salon article caught my eye because during the last El Niño I was on “The O'Reilly Factor” debating Bill Nye (February 2010):

 - Bill Nye demolishes climate deniers: “The single most important thing we can do now is talk about climate change.”

 At the end of our debate, I challenged Bill to a grand experiment, something a man of science like him should love.
 I put forth an idea on where global temperatures would go by 2030.
 I opined it would return to the level, as measured by the National Center for Environmental Prediction (NCEP), it was in the late 1970s, when we began recording real-time temperatures.

 You may have noticed over the years Bill’s increasingly shrill tone on this matter.
 I haven’t followed his career all that much, though I knew before I debated him that he and I did not share the same opinion on global warming.
 My kids, then 14 and 11, pointedly told me I was in essence debating a man as beloved as Santa Clause and that I should be “nice.”

 I want you to read the whole article above.
 Here is a man who never responded to my challenge now saying this:

 > Part of the solution to this problem or this set of problems associated with climate change is getting the deniers out of our discourse.
 You know, we can’t have these people — they’re absolutely toxic.